Sean-Toroghi/SQL/README.md

 __OVER clause__

 It defines the window over the dataset, for the _function_ to be applied to.
+- PARTITION BY is the second filter option in the window function.

 ## Window function vs sub-querry
 In many cases subquery and window function can be used interchagibly.
 Following examples show the use of the two methods, to perform the same task.
 The first example, just requires employ an aggregate function.
 The second example, adds a condition.
 With the subquery, we require to duplicate the predicatess (using it in both main and sub-queries).
 However, with window function, we can just use the condition on the main query.
+This makes the window function much more efficient.

 __Example 1__: the goal is to add total number of product to the query.
 ```sql